Tsukiyonocm/Reading-List/README.md

 18. <b>All Systems Red</b> by Martha Wells (9-9-22) - This was a short and fun read, wasnt anything super special to me but I did like it.
 Basically is just written from the perspective of a robot who is tasked as a security bot for a research group.
 Its generally its own thoughts and how much it would rather be watching TV shows and not having to deal with the humans directly.
 I am not sure yet if I will continue the series, it was interesting but not much endeared it to me, so time will tell.

+19. <b>Age of Ash</b> by Daniel Abraham (10-19-22) - I largely read this because the author is one of the authors of The Expanse, which was just fantastic.
+This was more of a standard fantasy world but overall it wasnt that bad.
+I am not sure yet if I liked it enough to read the subsequent stories that will be written since this is expected to be a trilogy, but it was ok.
+Basic story is a girl named Alys, loses her brother and pretty much just tries to make her life just like his.
+There is a subplot going in the background naturally, but the basics of the story revolve around Alys and how she changes over the course of a year or so in which the story takes place.

 ### Currently Reading

 1. Yes to Life: In Spite of Everything by Viktor Frankl
-2. Age of Ash by Daniel Abraham
+2. Resident Evil: Code Veronica by S. D. Perry

-### Current Book Completed Count as of 10-17-22
+### Current Book Completed Count as of 10-20-22

 Non-fiction - 9\
-Fiction - 18
+Fiction - 19